 Sprint charges $11 per month for insurance per device in your plan.

-As mentioned above, T-Mobile provides insurance for your phone included within the $10 per month plan fee.
+As mentioned above, T-Mobile provides cell phone insurance plans included within the $10 per month plan fee.
 You also get Mobile Security with Lookout.
 (Without Jump, “Premium Handset Protection” costs $8 per month.)

 Winner: T-Mobile (Because it costs less and is included with the Jump plan fee.)

 Sprint includes offers 1GB of tethering for an extra $10 per month, or 2GB tethering for an extra $20 per month.

 T-Mobile’s Jump plan includes up to 2.5GB of Smartphone Mobile HotSpot (SMH) service.

 Winner: T-Mobile (Just because it’s free with the Jump plan.)